serialport/node-serialport/README.md

 <!-- STOP!
 WAIT!
 BEFORE YOU EDIT!

-README.md is a generated file don't edit it!
+README.md is a generated file; don't edit it!

 This file is generated from .docs/README.hbs and the JavaScript files themselves.
 See our contributing guide for more information.